 "A teenage boy must fight in an interplanetary war as the only available pilot to a revolutionary new giant battle robot."

-On this day in 1953, Adventures Of Superman aired "Ghost Wolf."
-This served as the twenty-third episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1953 (in the U.S.), Adventures Of Superman aired "Ghost Wolf."
+Officially, this served as the twenty-third episode of the program's first season, and here's the plot summary from IMDB.com:

 "The Lone Pine Timber Company, which is owned by the Daily Planet and supplies it with the pulp wood to make its paper, is in danger of shutting down after a series of mishaps.
 When the last of its employees is scared off due to evidence of a werewolf on the premises, Perry White sends Clark, Jimmy, and Lois to investigate."